BlockchainCommons/iOS-CBitcoin/README.md

 ## Unit Tests

-* `CBitcoin` does not have built-in unit tests, but the `Bitcoin` Swift framework builds on `CBitcoin` and contains unit tests for all of `CBitcoin` functionality.
+* `CBitcoin` does not have built-in unit tests, but the `Bitcoin` Swift framework builds on `CBitcoin` and contains unit tests for all `CBitcoin` functionality.

 ## Building the frameworks yourself